ScottLogic/blog/hbedford/_posts/2024-06-28-building-a-multi-agent-chatbot-without-langchain.md

 8. __Scratchpad__: A simple object that the supervisor uses to record every answer to each question.
 9. __Answer__ Agent: With each result written to the scratchpad, the director can then invoke the answer agent to summarise the scratchpad, resulting in the final response for the user.

-We chose a [neo4j database](https://blog.scottlogic.com/2024/05/01/knowledge-graphs-what-are-they.html) over traditional sql.
+We chose a [neo4j database](https://blog.scottlogic.com/2024/05/01/knowledge-graphs-what-are-they.html) over traditional SQL.
 Here, the relationships between entities are treated as first class citizens.
 This means that traversing the graph and making “connections” between data points is a lot more efficient and intuitive.
 We would leverage this to answer user specific questions, and in the future, perhaps infer details by traversing the graph fewer times than necessary.

 #### Handling Failures